programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 {% include figure.html filename="en-or-exploring-archived-web-solrwayback-02.png" alt="Terminal window on a Mac displaying scrolling output produced during WARC file indexing" caption="Figure 2: Terminal output when indexing on a mac" %}

 This indexes all documents in the `warcs1` folder.
 Your terminal will display output showing indexing progress — this is expected.
+Indexing is the heaviest part of setting up the application and can take up to 10 to 15 minutes on consumer hardware.
 When the indexing has finished, your terminal will return to an interactive state, represented by a `$` and now you should be able to see the indexed documents in the SolrWayback web interface.
 To validate that the documents have been indexed, you can go to the application at the URL: http://localhost:8080/solrwayback/ and type `*:*` in the search box.
 This is a wildcard query that fetches all documents available in the application.
 This should return 6,031 results.

 You have now indexed your WARC files into SolrWayback and can begin exploring their contents.
 To add more WARC files after finishing this lesson, place them in the `warcs1` or `warcs2` folder and re-run the indexing command.